lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 The following minimal examples illustrate several cases of conversion among encoded/decoded genotypes/phenotypes.

+Decoded genotypes are automatically formatted for better readability.
+They would be equivalent to a compressed script without line breaks or tabs.

 All these examples belong to the default *piano* species.
 Phenotypes have been decoded into Lilypond language, but only the graphical rendering of this code is shown.

 ---------